 The external casing of the laptop is made of plastic, and it doesn’t feel very premium, although it does reduce the weight a little bit, which we’ll get too a bit later.
 Inside it’s a tad nicer with a brushed metal finish, so it’s still nice for when you’re using it.

-Screen wise it’s pretty good for the price, with Dell opting for a TN, FHD screen.
-That being said, color reproduction and accuracy isn’t that great, although I wasn’t expecting it to be too ground breaking either.
+The screen wise it’s pretty good for the price, with Dell opting for a TN, FHD screen.
+That being said, color reproduction and accuracy isn’t that great, although I wasn’t expecting it to be too groundbreaking either.
 Of course, it is a 17” screen for $1k, so it’s about what you’d expect at that price point.

 It’s also reasonably good at dealing with editing apps, although again, don’t expect anything too stellar.